pruivo/leads-prototype/README.md

 ## How to compile it? ##

-First you need to download and compile the most recent version of Infinispan
+First you need to download and compile the most recent version of Infinispan:

 `git clone https://github.com/infinispan/infinispan.git`